dialoguebranch/dlb-web/README.md

 * Open a Web Browser and navigate to `http://localhost:8090/dlb-external-var-service/` (you should see the Swagger documentation page of your running External Variable Service).

-## 4. Development Setup
+## 5. Development Setup
 Getting started with development on the Dialogue Branch Web Service tools should be relatively straightforward.
-If you run into issues after following the guide below, please contact `info@dialoguebranch.com`
+If you run into issues after following the guide below, please contact `info@dialoguebranch.com` or post an Issue on the GitHub Issue tracker.

-### 4.1.
+### 5.1.
 File Structure
-Let's assume that `{GIT}` is your local git folder (e.g. `/Users/johnny/git/`).
+Let's assume that `{GIT}` is your local git folder.
 Then, make sure you have the following file structure:

 * `{GIT}/dialoguebranch/dlb-web` (this repository)
-* `{GIT}/dialoguebranch/dlb-core-java` (the core Java Library, which can be found here: https://github.com/dialoguebranch/dlb-core-java) - the Dialogue Branch Web Service operates mostly as a server-wrapper around the core Java Library that is used for parsing and executing dialogue scripts.
+* `{GIT}/dialoguebranch/dlb-core-java` (the core Java Library, which can be found here: [dlb-core-java]( https://github.com/dialoguebranch/dlb-core-java) - the Dialogue Branch Web Service operates mostly as a server-wrapper around the core Java Library that is used for parsing and executing dialogue scripts.

-### 4.2.
+### 5.2.
 IntelliJ Configuration
 On the IntelliJ Welcome Screen, select `Open` and select the `{GIT}/dialoguebranch/dlb-web` folder.

 This will import the following three modules in your IDEA:
 * dlb-core-java
 * dlb-external-web-service (this is an optional stand-alone server component that allows you to easily integrate Dialogue Branch data (Variables) with other existing server components)
 * dlb-web-service

 If all goes well, the project should compile without issue.
 If something is wrong, please verify the following settings in IntelliJ:

 * Under `File` -> `Project Structure` make sure the following settings are correct:
   * `Project Settings` -> `Project`